Last update : 02 Nov 2013

 Q13: I have located some hardware that looks the same as or very similar to yours.
 Can I get your software?

 Yes.
-You will have to return some details about your board using a utility provided by us, and if your board is compatible, we will sell you a copy that works on your specific board only, along with the PiXCL Code Studio development tools.
+You will have to return some details about your board using a utility provided by us, and if your board is compatible, we will be happy to sell you a copy that works on your specific board only, along with the PiXCL Code Studio development tools.

 Q14: I have an ARM Cortex-M3 board that's quite different to yours.
 Will your software work on it?